mosierkyle/mosierkyle/README.md

 <h3 align="center">Kyle Mosier</h3>

 ### 🗣️ About Me
 I am a Software Engineer at Plenful.
 I graduated from Cal Poly San Luis Obispo where I studied Business and Computer Science.
-Check out some of my creations!
+I like to build things

 ### 📚 What I've been working on
 - [WhoWon](https://github.com/mosierkyle/who-won): Upload your golf scorecard and find out who won!